 The measures adopted by member states to influence structural change/support family farming include land consolidation schemes to reduce farm fragmentation by land re-parcelling and amalgamation; land market regulations to regulate land sale and price; special agricultural taxation arrangements that favour family-owned businesses such as partial or total exemption from property or inheritance taxes or social security taxes; and measures to facilitate access to farm credit or insurance.

-For much of its history, farm support under the CAP was provided through market price support which affects all farmers equally but arguably benefits larger farmers more.
+For much of its history, farm support under the CAP was provided through market price support which does not discriminate between farms on the basis of size but arguably benefits larger farmers more.
 The substitution of direct payments for market price support allows the targeting of support to smaller farmers.
 However, there has been very limited targeting of support payments in the EU.

 In the recent political agreement which set the shape of the CAP for the next seven years 2014-2020, a new option to target support on smaller farms (a ‘redistributive’ payment) has been introduced but it is optional for member states to use.
 Also, the possibility to reduce payments above a (rather high) threshold has been introduced but again, apart from a small mandatory reduction, any further degressivity is at the discretion of individual member states.